freemansoft/RaspberryPi/README.md

 21:57:00.674  Add     3 13 pi-520863f1.local.
 FE80:0000:0000:0000:1BE6:83EB:185C:D72F%ethernet_32777 120
 21:57:00.676  Add     2 13 pi-520863f1.local.
 192.168.1.3                                  120
 ```
 My home network is _192.168.1.x_ and that the mDNS network is usually _169.254.x.x_ .
+SSH, for the host in the example, is only be available on the 169 network.

+Only SSH is restricted.
+This means you can
-This means I should be able to _SSH_ into any of the address on _IF 20_.
-I can connect to any other service, like a web server, on any of the returned addresses.
+* _SSH_ into any of the address on _IF 20_.
+* Connect to any non SSH service, like a web server, on all returned addresses (all interfaces).

-### Notes
+#### Notes
+* The host in the example command had its hostname set with _create\_custom\_host.sh_
+* **dns-sd**
+  * You **must include** the _.local_ when running _dns-sd_ with a hostname.
   * SSH, mDNS and the routing can take a while to go live on a Raspberry Pi Zero connected to a PC.
+  * DNS may show quickly.
+The routing seems to take a while.
-  * DNS may show immediately but I've seen it take several minutes to be able to ssh on the 169.168 network addresses.
+  * I've seen it take several minutes to be able to ssh on the 169.168 network addresses.
+I found it easiest to ping the box until it replies.
+Initially the ping will timeout and then start seeing replies.
-  * You may not see this issue if the USB connection is the only route.
+  * You may not see slow/routing or routing timeouts if the USB connection is the only route between your PC and the Raspberry Pi Zero in with ether gadget.